389ds/389ds.github.io/docs/389ds/design/repl-diff-tool-design.md

 # Replication Diff Tool
 ----------------

+{% include toc.md %}

 ## Overview
 --------

 This tool checks the synchronization status between two replicas.
 It checks for missing entries & and inconsistencies between entries.
 There are two modes to can run the tool under: *online* and *offline*.
-"Offline" mode compares two LDIF files (ideally exported using "*db2ldif -r*" to get the replication state information, but either a regular *db2ldif*, or a ldapsearch of the entire database redirected to a file can also be used.
+"Offline" mode compares two LDIF files (ideally exported using "*db2ldif -r*" to get the replication state information, but either a regular *db2ldif*, or a ldapsearch of the entire database redirected to a file, can also be used.

-Since "*online mode *" is run on live servers technically they will never be in sync at the same time if they are under constant load.
+Since "*online mode *" is run on live servers technically they will never be in sync at the same time if they are under steady load.
 To combat this pitfall a "lag" allowance is used.
 By default the lag time is set to 5 minutes (300 seconds), but it can be set to any value.
 So if an inconsistency is detected, and it is within this lag allowance it will *NOT* be reported.
 While this is not perfect due to the nature of the replication, it will help reduce false positives.
 Setting the lag time to 0 disables this feature.

 ## Design